LeBron James Reacts On Rumors That Kyrie Irving Doesn’t Want To Play With Him, ‘That’s Not My Problem’

 When LeBron James returned in 2014, the Cleveland Cavaliers turned from a rebuilding team to legitimate title contender in the Eastern Conference.
 The “Big Three” of James, Kevin Love, and Kyrie Irving carried the Cavaliers to the NBA Finals in their first year of playing together and won the team’s first NBA championship title the following season.
 However, the Cavaliers “Big Three” era didn’t last long after Kyrie Irving demanded a trade in the summer of 2017.

 During those times, rumors and speculations circulated that Kyrie Irving no longer wanted to team up with LeBron James.
-Irving and James have denied that there’s a bad blood existing between the two of them.
+Irving and James have denied that there’s bad blood existing between the two of them.
 As of now, both superstars are no longer with the Cavaliers.
 Irving is playing for the Boston Celtics, while James recently signed with the Los Angeles Lakers in free agency.

 When asked about Irving’s desire to move out of his shadow, James said that it’s something that he couldn’t control.